xbeat/Machine-Learning/README.md

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 Neural networks can learn from data to perform tasks like classification and regression.

+## Unlock the Power of Python Tuples

+Understanding Python Tuples

+Python tuples are immutable sequences that offer unique advantages in various programming scenarios.
+They provide a way to group related data together, ensuring data integrity and improving code efficiency.

 ## Building a Machine Learning Model The Complete Workflow in Python

 The Machine Learning Workflow